 New Housing Units in Seattle

-- Citywide Residential Permit Report shows residential building construction permits for new or demolished units.
+- Citywide Residential Permit Report that shows residential building construction permits for new or demolished units.
 Completed permits are reported by year the permit was finaled, as well as the permits that are currently issued and under review.
 We update this report quarterly.

-- Comprehensive Plan Urban Center / Village Residential Growth Report includes our progress toward targets for Seattle and for individual urban centers and villages for the current planning period based on residential building construction permits for new or demolished units.
+- The Comprehensive Plan Urban Center / Village Residential Growth Report includes our progress toward targets for Seattle and for individual urban centers and villages for the current planning period based on residential building construction permits for new or demolished units.

 Key Data Sources